 Cabin Level Members ($30,000) receive additional benefits, including: Owner’s share of earnings - 75% of your cabin’s “annual earnings” at the end of each season, a role in decision-making within the cabin condominium (i.e., homeowners) association, and use of your own cabin on your schedule, subject only to prior bookings of guests or weddings.

 Pinnacle Project, LLC is a New Hampshire limited liability company.
-In Summer 2019, 13 people own 21 membership units (some people own two).
+In Summer 2020, 13 people own 21 membership units (some people own two units).
 Pinnacle members elect Managers who manage the affairs of Pinnacle.
 Post Pond Lodge, LLC, Pinnacle’s wholly owned subsidiary, runs the hospitality business.
 Loch Lyme Lodge, Inc. (LLL) owns all the land and improvements.
 LLL shareholders are a subset of Pinnacle Project members, those who have made loans to Pinnacle to finance the entire project.
 It is our long-term plan to have Pinnacle Project, LLC (the entity of which everyone is a member) own all the common area property: the beach, the Barn, the Lodge building, etc., while the Cabin Owners and Cohousing owners own their respective units.

 There are three types of members: Pinnacle Member, Cabin Member and Cohousing Member.
 People who purchase a cabin at Loch Lyme Lodge become Cabin Members.
 For more information about the Pinnacle Project itself please read “Becoming a Member”.
 This can be found on the Pinnacle Project website, www.pinnacleproject.info.